Children’s fundraising ideas

 Caroling

-Embrace the holiday spirit and spread joy by going caroling around town or at an event.
-Pass the hat for cash donations AND hold a big QR code or text-to-donate number for easy mobile giving!
+Embrace the holiday spirit and spread joy by going caroling around town or at a seasonal event.
+Pass the hat for cash donations and display a large QR code or text-to-donate number for easy mobile giving.

 Video Game Tournament

 Host a tournament featuring the most popular video games.
 Charge entry fees for participants and offer donated prizes for winners.
-To make this fundraiser digital, livestream the event so participants can play—and cheer each other on—from home.
+To make it digital, livestream the event so participants can play—and cheer each other on—from home.

-Tie-dye fundraiser
+Birthday fundraiser

 Face painting